luomus/geoconverter_2/README.md

      - **Bbox**: Converts to bounding box polygons
    - Handles coordinate system transformations (WGS84 ↔ EUREF-FIN)
    - Processes data in partitions for memory efficiency
-3. **Output**: Writes processed data to GeoPackage format using PyOGRIO
+3. **Output**: Writes processed data to a Zipped GeoPackage format using PyOGRIO.
+Other files in the zip folder remains the same.

 ### GIS to Table Conversion